 Afterward, spend a few hours exploring the island whichever way you’d like before returning to Naples in the late afternoon

-Tickets cost between 14 and 23 euros each way depending on the boat that you take and your point of departure.
+Tickets cost vary depending on the boat that you take and your point of departure.
 The Naples to Capri ferries run between every half hour and every hour also depending on the boat you take.
-You can view schedules and book tickets here.
+You can view ferry schedules here.

 Sorrento to Capri Day Trip